Druotic/devops-project/README.md

 state is restored back to an initial starting point with each run (satisfying the clean state requirement).

-GroundsIO uses Make and Rake to facilitate building the project.
-From my perspective, all I need to do is run `make pull` to pull the necessary docker images, and `make test` to execute the tests.

 Jenkins supports running multiple builds via "executors."
 This was easily configured, and in my case, I chose to have three executors.